 WordsWorth is a week-long sleepover creative writing residency for young writers who believe in the power of words.
 Writers will be completely immersed in the creative and diverse world of writing.
 Guided by established and respected artist-instructors, writers will experience writing through fiction, poetry, spoken word, music, drama, film making, monologue and nonfiction.
 But the experiences don’t begin and end with the classes, WordsWorth is a place where young writers come together to celebrate writing through friendship, campfires, concerts, open mic sessions, hikes, haikus and rousing games of Death Polo in the pool.

-JULY 24-28: THE WRITERS CIRCLE SUMMER CREATIVE WRITING INTENSIVES, MADISON, NJ
+SUMMER TBA: THE WRITERS CIRCLE SUMMER CREATIVE WRITING INTENSIVES, MADISON, NJ

-Nonresidential day program.
+Nonresidential day program

 Three, week-long intensives with writing daily from 9:00 AM-3:30 PM on the campus of Drew University.
 All teens ages 13 and above are welcome to register for one, two, or all three weeks.
 Students ages 11-12 may apply by submitting a writing sample in order to attend to ensure that their writing quality and enthusiasm will match the intensity of the program.

-JULY 27-AUGUST 6: ALPHA SCIENCE FICTION, FANTASY, AND HORROR WORKSHOP FOR YOUNG WRITERS, PITTSBURG, PA
+SUMMER TBA: ALPHA SCIENCE FICTION, FANTASY, AND HORROR WORKSHOP FOR YOUNG WRITERS, PITTSBURG, PA

-Residential housing at University of Pittsburgh’s Greensburg Campus
+Residential, University of Pittsburgh’s Greensburg Campus

 Accommodations available but not required